 SNA History & Milestones SNA has been advancing the availability, quality and acceptance of school nutrition programs as an integral part of education since 1946.
 The Association strives to see that all children have access to healthful school meals and nutrition education.
 1932 Stockpiled agricultural surpluses (commodities) are supplied to some public schools.
 1946President Harry Truman signs the National School Lunch Act, which establishes the National School Lunch Program (NSLP).
 Basic nutritional guidelines are established.
 1946During a combined meeting of the Food Service Directors Conference and the National School Cafeteria Association, the membership of the two groups voted to merge, and the School Food Service Association was born.
 1947The first annual convention was held in Dallas.
 Attendance at the convention was 478, and there were 39 exhibitors.
 1949This year saw the development of the Association’s first membership publication: School Meals.
 The newsletter (and later magazine) was one of the key member benefits during the 1950s—and remains so to this day.
 1951State affiliate organizations were encouraged to align under the national umbrella.
 This meant giving a specific national identity to that umbrella, and thus the organization changed its name to the American School Food Service Association.
 1955The Association establishes its first national headquarters in Denver, Colo.
 1962A joint resolution in Congress establishes an annual National School Lunch Week.
-1964SNA’s School Nutrition Foundation (formerly the School Food Service Foundation) is established as a non-profit entity focusing on research and professional development.
+1964SNA’s School Food Service Foundation (known today as the School Nutrition Foundation) is established as a non-profit entity focusing on research and professional development.
 1966The Child Nutrition Act of 1966 creates a 2-year breakfast pilot, establishes foodservice equipment assistance and increases funds to feed needy children.
 1969The 1969 White House Conference on Food, Nutrition and Health leads to the expansion of child nutrition programs and the enactment of the free and reduced-price school lunch program for low-income students.
 USDA’s Food and Nutrition Service is established.
 1973The first Legislative Action Conference was held in 1973 as a way to bring state leaders more directly into the lobbying process.
 1975Congress permanently authorizes the School Breakfast Program.
 1981Federal administration cuts one-third of child nutrition funding, with devastating consequences for local programs and NSLP participation.
 1989SNA launches National School Breakfast Week to raise awareness about the availability of breakfast at school and highlights the link between breakfast and cognitive growth.
 1993The Association works with the National Food Service Management Institute to develop nutrition integrity standards.
 These are used in the 1994 development of Keys to Excellence: Standards of Practice for Nutrition Integrity, a self-assessment tool designed to assist operators in improving their programs.
 1990Coming a long way from the original Denver storefront with two employees, the Association finds a new home in Alexandria, Va., as well as adds a number of new employees.
 1995Child nutrition programs are challenged, as Congress seeks to cut government spending.
 The “Contract with America” includes welfare-reform provisions to cut all child nutrition entitlement programs in favor of block grants to the states.
 Block grants are defeated, and child nutrition programs remain intact.
 1998The Association launches the School Foodservice & Nutrition Specialist (SFNS) Credentialing program.
 It represents one of the most important professional development initiatives in the Association’s history.
 The designation was updated to School Nutrition Specialist (SNS) in 2004.
 2004The American School Food Service Association makes a “healthy change,” approving a new name: the School Nutrition Association.
 2004The Child Nutrition and WIC Reauthorization Act of 2004 mandates local school wellness policies involving communities in establishing healthy school environments.
 2010President Barack Obama signs the Healthy, Hunger-Free Kids Act into law (P.L.
 111-296).
 2014Today, the National School Lunch Program is the largest federal child nutrition program and the second-largest single source of federal funding for elementary and secondary schools.